innocentshivachi/cybersecurity-portfolio/projects/linux-basic-commands/README.md

 ---

-## Viewing the Updated File
+## Final Output

-### Description
+### What Was Done

-After appending additional text, the contents of the file were displayed again using the `cat` command.
+After appending additional text to the file, the `cat` command was used again to verify the updated contents of `notes.txt`.

 ### Screenshot